biotaphy/tutorials/_sphinx_config/tutorial/data_wrangle_occurrence.md

     counted.

 ### UniqueLocalitiesFilter

+The UniqueLocalitiesFilter filters out points from a grouping that do not have unique coordinates.
+The filter can operate on one or more groups, and uniqueness is only checked within groups.

 Note: This point must only be used on occurrence data file that is to be used as a single group of records, i.e. a file containing only one species or grouping.
 When